alireza-keivan/Face-Recognition-multi-thread/README.md

 - Real-time Tracking: Employs a KCF tracker to follow detected faces between full detection scans, ensuring smooth and consistent tracking while reducing CPU load.

 - MQTT Integration: Publishes recognition events, including face images and metadata, to an MQTT broker for real-time notifications and actions (e.g., opening a door, sending an alert).

+---
+# Getting Started
+1. Configuration

+- First, you'll need to update the config.json file with your specific settings.
+This is where you configure camera streams, MQTT credentials, and recognition parameters.